puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

 - The non-root agent node should be able to request certificates and be able to download and apply the catalog from the master without issue when a non-privileged user executes `puppet agent -t`.
 - The puppet agent service should not be running.
 Check it with `service pe-puppet status`.
-- The non-root agent node should not receive the “pe-mcollective” class.
-You can check the console to ensure that `nonrootuser` is part of the `no mcollective` group.
+- You can check the PE console to ensure that the non-root user node is not listed in the **PE MCollective** group.

-![non-root node not in mcollective group][nonroot_no_mco_group]

 - Non-privileged users should be able to collect existing facts by running `facter` on agents, and they should be able to define new, external Facter facts.

 #### Install and Configure Windows Agents and Their Certificates